How to maximise tax savings when buying a new motor yacht

 Interior with a bed inside of a saling yacht

-When acquired as a business asset, a motor yacht evolves beyond its status as a luxury vessel, becoming a pivotal tool for brand enhancement, growth, and stakeholder relations.
-Such a strategic purchase has several tax benefits, potentially covering everything from the yacht's use to its maintenance and operational expenses.
+For many companies a motor yacht can be a valuable asset to boost business.
+When acquired as a business asset, a such a vessel evolves beyond its status as a luxury boat.
+It can become a pivotal tool.
+Boats are often used for brand enhancement, growth and of course for stakeholder relations.
+Other than that, such a rather “strategic” purchase indeed can have several attractive tax benefits.
+Those can cover everything from the yacht's use to its maintenance and operational expenses.

-To provide a clearer understanding, the table below lists potential business uses for a motor yacht and their associated possible tax deductions.
+The following table lists a number of potential business uses for a yacht and their associated possible tax deductions:

 Business Use